 htop -d 5

-You now have htop installed and can identify resource-hungry processes, terminate frozen applications with F9, and filter by user or application name with F4.
+You now have htop installed on Ubuntu and can identify resource-hungry processes, terminate frozen applications with F9, and filter by user or application name with F4.
 Press F2 to customize meters and save your preferred layout.
 For remote server monitoring, install SSH on Ubuntu and run htop over secure connections to diagnose performance issues from anywhere.